kweav/prepwork_revamp/docs/11-print-n-lines-hardcoded.md

 ### PRINT the line

-Finally, resue the code from the first two Python exercise modules to print the line, adding this `print()` statement indented correctly under the conditional within your Python script.
+Finally, reuse the code from the first two Applied Python Exercise chapters to print the line, adding this `print()` statement indented correctly under the conditional within your Python script.

 ***
 <details><summary> ANSWER: </summary>